Global Health and Gender: what Levers to reduce Inequalities?

 2.30 pm to 4pm (Paris time)

-Join us online on 4 December from 2.30pm to 4pm for our next #RDVExpertise and follow exciting debates on the challenges of integrating gender into global health policies!
+Watch the replay of our latest #RDVExpertise event from 4 December 2025 and follow the fascinating debates on the challenges of integrating gender into global health policies!

 Although undeniable progress has been made in global health over the past few decades, inequalities between men and women persist.
 Recent pandemics, as well as structural issues within health systems, highlight that health issues are never neutral but are always rooted in social, economic and cultural relationships that impact women, men and gender minorities differently.